How to Make your Own Dry Shampoo Powder (Natural DIY recipe)

 Making dry shampoo powder seriously couldn’t be easier.

-Since I always have these ingredients in my kitchen, I can make up a new batch in just a few minutes.
+Since I always have these ingredients in my kitchen, I can make up a new batch whenever I need to.

 Mix together in a bowl: